SAP

 Designed 11 components and collaborated with 4 development teams on implementation.

-Shaped the post-launch strategy for the kit, including release cadences, a dedicated SharePoint portal, and a contribution framework.
+Shaped the post-launch strategy for the kit, including release cadences, a contribution framework, and a design system resources portal.

 Impact

-The DNA Web UI Kit drove measurable adoption across the organization.
-My Data Token component alone grew to 105,000+ inserts, becoming the most widely used DNA component across the organization.
+Since launch, the DNA Web UI Kit has been used across 150+ design projects.
+My Data Token component alone grew to 115,000+ inserts, becoming the most widely used DNA component across the organization.

 BACKGROUND